venu-chandaka/online-learning-app-insightquest-internship/README.md

 - Updated repo with all new code, and thoroughly tested flows.

 **Next Steps:**
-- Release beta for mentor dashboard analytics and course publication tools.
-- Enable certificate of completion for finished courses.
-- Add push notifications for quiz and course updates to student dashboard.
-- Further refactor and optimize code components.

-**Next Steps:**

 - Enhance course progress tracking and completion rates.
 - Add comment and feedback features for courses.